Eugene3377/Evolve/README.md

 # Evolve

-A multi-tenant finance operations workspace — expenses, bills, approvals, a transaction feed, and reporting, all in one place.
+A multi-tenant finance operations workspace..expenses, bills, approvals, a transaction feed, and reporting, all in one place.
 Built with Next.js (App Router), TypeScript, Tailwind CSS, and Supabase (Postgres, Auth, Storage, Edge Functions).